Top Vinyl Siding Color Combinations

 Choosing your home’s siding colors can be an intimidating process.
 There’s always the fear of picking the wrong colors or making costly mistakes.
 Unlike painting a room or a front door, it’s expensive to change siding colors once all the works been done.
 Make sure to get it right the first time.
 Choosing both the best vinyl siding colors for resale and ones that are pleasing to you is crucial.

 What Are The Different Vinyl Siding Parts Called?

 Home’s are made up of a variety of parts that all need colors.
 These parts are:

 Main Body: The main body is the the largest area of color and should be your base that all other colors are coordinated around.
 Pick the main body color first.

 Trim: Trim is what’s around all the windows and doors, the corners of the house and fascia.
 This is generally white but can also be colored.
-Keep in mind trim doesn’t always have to be the same color.
+Keep in mind trim doesn’t always have match.

 Accent: Accent colors are for things like shutters and doors.
-These are typically bolder, darker colors that make a statement.
+These are typically bolder, darker colors.
 They don’t necessarily have to match.
-Small roof lines are sometimes considered an accent and colored differently from the main roof.
+Small roof lines can be treated as an accent and colored differently from the main roof.
 Often times they’re finished with metal.

 Railings and Columns: Railing and Column colors have to be considered if you have them.
 Typically in NJ they’re white, but it all depends on the style of the home.
 We have Victorian homes with bright, vibrant colors.
 Modern homes that use a lot of metal.
 And rustic, country homes using real wood timber and stone.
 Accent pieces should generally fit the overall style of the home.

 Color theory plays a big role when choosing any color used in or on a home.
 Before we start talking about the best vinyl siding colors, there are a few things you should know about colors and how they relate to each other.
 This will help you select the best vinyl siding color combinations.